What is GovCon?

 Trends to Impact Government Contractors

-At Deltek, we are passionate about helping our government contracting customers and partners better understand current market conditions affecting their government contracting business to help them navigate the market and forge a successful path ahead.
+At Deltek, we are committed to helping our government contracting customers and partners navigate the evolving market conditions and forge a successful path ahead.

-Perspectives on current government contracting trends and market conditions are captured in Deltek’s Clarity 2024: Government Contracting Industry Study that surveyed more than 600 firms across the U.S. and Canada who are doing business with the public sector.
+Insights into current government contracting trends and market conditions are captured in Deltek’s Clarity 2025: Government Contracting Industry Study, which surveyed nearly 900 firms across the U.S. and Canada engaged in public sector business.

-This year’s Clarity survey follows trends from over a decade, tracking key metrics and indicators while taking a pulse of the latest topics and developments in the industry.
-The results for this year come from a diverse range of government contractors, spanning various sizes and sectors and unveil overarching themes, including:
+This year’s Clarity study continues over 16 years of trusted trend analysis, tracking key metrics and industry developments.
+The results come from a diverse range of government contractors, spanning various sizes and sectors, revealing key overarching themes, including: